81st Delaware General Assembly

-The 81st Delaware General Assembly was a meeting of the legislative branch of the state government, consisting of the Delaware Senate and the Delaware House of Representatives.
-Elections were held the first Tuesday after November 1st and terms began in Dover on the first Tuesday in January.
+The 81st Delaware General Assembly was a meeting of the legislative branch of the government of the U.S. state of Delaware.
+It consisted of the Delaware Senate and the Delaware House of Representatives.
+Elections were held the first Tuesday after November 1 and terms began in Dover on the first Tuesday in January.
 This date was January 4, 1881, which was two weeks before the beginning of the third administrative year of Governor John W. Hall.

 Currently the distribution of the Senate Assembly seats was made to three senators for each of the three counties.
 Likewise the current distribution of the House Assembly seats was made to seven representatives for each of the three counties.
 The actual population changes of the county did not directly affect the number of senators or representatives at this time.

 In the 81st Delaware General Assembly session, both chambers had a Democratic majority.